WillemReynvaan/Re12Opdr3/README.md

 Restore temporary comment: This test checks whether the comment that was typed for a new ticket is restored when the page is reloaded.
 This simulates a crashed browser.
 The test explicitly waits after typing and reloading to allow saving and restoring.

+Export CSV: This test checks whether the CSV export of the ticket list is valid CSV.
+We set up a special profile which makes sure that CSV files are automatically downloaded to the correct directory, so that the test can wait while it is downloading without any manual intevention.